Quicr/quicr-protocol-spec/introduction.md

 send `subscribe` messages to the Relay on the control channel and the same is forwarded by the Relay to the Origin.
 Successful subscribe responses are sent back to Bob and via the relay.
-Relay makes note of Bob and Carl's interest in the name (video1/1).
+Relay makes note of Bob and Carl's interest in the name (video1/*).
-The details of knowing the name via `manifest is skipped in the callflow.
+The details of knowing the name via `manifest` is skipped in the callflow.

 * Eventually, Alice publishes media on the name (video1/1) towards the relay on the media channel, which could be over QUIC Streams